THE OPPORTUNITY PROJECT

-In addition, former Marin foster children who have been adopted remain eligible for Opportunity funds for 18 months from the date of their departure from foster care.
+In addition, former Marin foster children, or out of county foster children living in Marin, who have been adopted remain eligible for Opportunity funds for 18 months from the date of their departure from foster care.

 Due to our successful fundraising and grant writing, we’ve eliminated the $500/child/calendar year limit.

 The committee strongly encourages the requestor to seek out scholarships and reductions in fees BEFORE applying for an Opportunity Project Grant.

 Requests are considered in the order received by the Marin Foster Care Association Opportunity Fund Committee.
 Funding is limited and is insufficient to support all requests.
 Therefore, the Committee will weigh the severity of the child’s need and the value of the services sought in determining whether, and how much, to award.

 Always ask the vendor for a scholarship or discount prior to submitting application.
 The vast majority of camps, sports leagues, etc will discount or scholarship a foster child.
 This will extend our funds, allow us to approve more requests and advance awareness of the child welfare system.

 Submit proof of activity/item cost with the application.
 A flyer, screenshot of website, invoice, receipt, etc all suffice.